devops329/devops/instruction/askingQuestions/askingQuestions.md

 > When working on assignment `A`, I was successfully able to do `1`, `2`, and `3`, but then I did `B`, as instructed by `C`, and got the result `D`, with an error of `E`.
 I was expecting `F`.
 I thought maybe `G` or `H` might be the problem, but I saw that `J` already tried that without success as discussed here on `K`.
 Any help is greatly appreciated.

+## Deviating from the course tools

+🚧 Warning: Proceed at Your Own Risk 🚧

+When asking questions, the TA, professor, and your peers will assume you are using the course tools as defined by the course.
+This includes having installed all the required plugins, packages, and programs.
+If you choose to deviate from that path, you are on your own to resolve any issues that arise from your divergence.

 ## Pay it forward

 Always remember how it felt to receive help.
 Actively look for opportunities to help others in a kind respectful way.
 After all, that is the Gospel of Jesus Christ at its core.
 We are a team.
 We are better together.